ontoligent/2019-bootcamp/Intro/exercise-04.md

 7. Enter `git commit`.
 8. If you are asked to enter some global variables, do so and enter the command again.
 9. What happens?
+10. Enter `git push`.
+What happens?
+Go to your repo on Github to see if there are any changes there.

 ## Part 3